 to describe how you identified the idea you’re seeking to test/implement.

-Assemble a work group composed of stakeholders recruited via the LFAC structure
+Assemble a work group composed of stakeholders recruited via the LFAC structure.

 Why: For broad buy-in to changes and avoidance of unintended consequences, it is important to be advised by as diverse a group as possible of those who will be affected by any change in regulatory approach.

-Analyze licensing categories and identify areas of confusion (already begun within agencies and via LFAC)
+Analyze licensing categories and identify areas of confusion (already begun within agencies and via LFAC).

-Why: The licensing categories are complex and interweave with each other in the case of complex business models.
+Why: The licensing categories are complex and interweave with each other in the case of new and complex business models.
 Understanding clearly how licenses are currently applied is a key first step in identifying what could be changed.

-Analyze regulatory system and identify areas of confusion, overlap, and gaps (already begun within agencies and via LFAC)
+Analyze regulatory system and identify areas of confusion, overlap, and gaps (already begun within agencies and via LFAC).

 Why: The regulatory system currently in place has been built piecemeal over decades through political action, legislation, interpretation, and reaction to events such as illness outbreaks.
 Systematic analysis of the whole system with an eye toward making it serve the goals of food safety, regulatory efficiency, and business viability has not been done.

-Develop organizational chart for MDA and MDH to identify logical pathways for licensing, inspection, & oversight tasks
+Develop organizational chart for MDA and MDH to identify logical pathways for licensing, inspection, and oversight tasks.

 Why: Discussion during an LFAC meeting highlighted the importance of laying out an organizational chart in order to develop logical sequences for actions and efficient intra- and inter-organization communication.

-Develop consensus list of potential actions to address issues, ordered by ease and cost of accomplishing
+Develop consensus list of potential actions to address issues, ordered by ease and cost of accomplishing.

 Why: Consensus is critical.
 The current system is far from perfect, but we also recognize the high potential for harmful unintended consequences of change.
 Even change that everyone agrees will be beneficial in the long-run could cause painful short-term consequences to some parties.
 We will not seek action on changes that are not thoroughly vetted and agreed-upon.
 There must be buy-in from both the regulating agencies and the regulated community in order to justify pursuit of changes to a system that currently is functioning, if not as smoothly as we would like.
 If legislative changes are needed to accomplish any proposed actions, any proposed legislation must be accompanied by a demonstration of its neutral or positive implications for the state budget.